Grand Riviera Suites

 The Grand Riviera Suites is a high rise residential skyscraper located along Roxas Boulevard in Manila, Philippines.
 At 230 m high, the building is the tallest building in Manila city proper.

 The building constructed by developer, Moldex Realty was designed by architectural firm, Asya Design Partner.
-Proposed in 2010 the building was constructed a year after and was completed in 2014.
-By June 2013, the building was already topped-off.
+Proposed in 2010, construction began the following year and was completed in 2014.
+The building was topped off in June 2013.